udhakal1s/MSCS532_Assignment1/README.md

-First Assignment -Insertion Sort in Decreasing Order Insertion sort that sorts the data in decending order
+First Assignment -Insertion Sort in Decreasing Order Insertion sort that sorts the data in descending order